taisho6339/loki-book/ingestion-process/README.md

 Here are the components to ingest logs.

-Fluentd, Fluentd Bit, Logstash, and Pomtail are the clients for Loki, and Distributor and Ingester are Loki's components.
+Fluentd, Fluentd Bit, Logstash, and Promtail are the clients for Loki, and Distributor and Ingester are Loki's components.

 In addition, AWS S3 is a chunk and index storage and Memcache is a cache layer for them.